FrazerChard/frazerchard.github.io/README.md

     return ();
 }
 ```
-NOTES
-The three implicit arguments are required for storage operations
+- The three implicit arguments are required for storage operations.
-When returning function call values to a reference, ensure the reference is inside brackets
+- When returning function call values to a reference, ensure the reference is inside brackets.

 ### Currency